letolabs/the-little-cloud-foundry-book/en/cf.md

 ### warden

-Warden is the security subsystem.
+[Warden](https://github.com/cloudfoundry/vcap/tree/master/warden) is the security subsystem.
 It manages Linux containers, including their creation, destruction and monitoring.
-It can be thought of as a delicious layer of Ruby on top of klxc.
+It can be thought of as a delicious layer of Ruby on top of a bit of C which uses Linux kernel hooks.

 ## Community

+Many individuals and companies have contributed to Cloud Foundry to make it what it is today.
+Things that were added by the community include PHP, Rack, etc...

-How does one get involved with Cloud Foundry?
-That is currently unclear.
-The community is eagerly awaiting a public Gerrit instance so that developers at VMware can work in the open along with outside developers.
-Many Github pull requests have been submitted, but most have not been dealt with.
-This is partly explained by the fact that it was VMware's practice to sync to their public Github mirror roughly monthly which greatly increases the likelihood of merge conflicts.
+In the past, VMware was overwhelmed with Github pull requests, so some of them went seemingly ignored.
+This is explained by the fact that it was VMware's practice to sync from their private Gerrit repos to their public Github mirror roughly monthly which greatly increases the likelihood of merge conflicts.

-A public Gerrit instance was just announced.
+To the delight of many, a public Gerrit instance was recently announced.
 This will allow internal VMware CF developers and external CF developers to work together, in public, which is a huge step in the right direction for VMware. http://reviews.cloudfoundry.org Developers can sign in with OpenID or a Google Account and participate in the development of Cloud Foundry.

 ![CF Community Process](title.png)